Criminal Conspiracy Charges

 - Agreement of two or more persons to an unlawful act by unlawful means.

-- Intention to agree, completion of agreement and a common design.
+- Intention to agree, completion of the agreement, and a common design.

 - Need an actual agreement between the parties.